Skip to content

 • More than $500 million recovered for survivors and injured clients,

-• A track record of taking on powerful organizations — including churches, youth organizations, medical institutions, and major tech companies.
+• A track record of taking on powerful organizations — including churches, youth organizations, medical institutions, and major tech companies such as Meta Platforms Inc., which have faced similar legal cases involving their social media platforms.

 • We are well-versed in the common defenses utilized by big tech companies when facing claims from underage users.